Research project / business internship

 In case of changes in the topic of the project, examiner, second reviewer/supervisor host institute or daily supervisor you should fill in the request for changes form (download and open in Adobe Reader) and email it directly to the administration office.

-The Board of Examiners will check whether the new examiner or second reviewer/supervisor host institute meets the requirements.
+The Board of Examiners will check whether the changes proposed meets the requirements.
 The administration office will inform you about their decision.

 By finalising the application procedure, you declare to transfer the copyright of all products (including the tangible and intellectual products) of the research project to the UU/UMCU or host institute.
 Depending on the magnitude of the scientific contribution, you have the right to be a (co-)author of publications or to be otherwise acknowledged.
 Any questions in this regard should be addressed to the head of the research group.